 Partner Acro is an exciting blend of partner yoga, acrobatics and circus main à main.
 This class introduces the fundamentals of static acrobatic and partner body balancing and it challenges partners to develop strength and flexibility through movement and dynamic balance.

-This progressive conditioning helps students develop the strength to handstand, climb, and tumble with confidence and ease.
-Passive, active, and partner stretching helps students find length and space in their bodies, in order to work safely into backbends, splits, twists, and more.
+This class uses progressive conditioning to develop the muscles necessary to handstand, climb, and tumble with confidence and ease.
+Find length and space in your body through passive, active, and partner stretching to work safely into backbends, splits, twists, and more.

 Beginner trapeze students will enjoy this class as they build their swinging trapeze repertoire.
 In addition to learning new skills, students will be guided toward building a trapeze act with music of their choice.